French tycoon charged in Africa corruption probe - Journal du Cameroun

 After questioning, Bollore and two senior executives — group chief executive Gilles Alix, and the head of the international division of Havas, Jean-Philippe Dorent — were presented to magistrates.

-A spokesman confirmed that the tycoon had been charged as part of the investigation but did not say exactly what he was accused of.
+A spokesman confirmed that the tycoon had been charged as part of the investigation.
+A judicial source said he had been charged with bribing a foreign national, breach of trust and forgery and use of fake documents.

 “Vincent Bollore, who remains presumed innocent, will finally now be able to access this file and respond to the allegations against him,” the spokesman said in a statement.